spargojs/spargo/README.md

 - run `npm install` & `npm run start`
 - Include the /dist/cdn.js file from a script tag on a webpage and you're good to go!

-## Pre-Alpha

-Right now Spargo.js is in heavy development and bugs are to be expected.

 ## Docs

 Docs Site Coming Soon!